We’ve all been told not to cry over spilt milk … but when a milk spill happens on your carpet, it’s hard not to feel a little emotional.

 If you have a white or cream-coloured carpet, and you can’t really see the stain, that doesn’t mean that you don’t need to treat the spill.
 Carpet is carpet!

-In addition, while you might not be able to see the stain if you have white or light-coloured carpet, over time dirt will stick to any milk residue that remains in the carpet resulting in a dark stain.
+In addition, even if you can't see the stain on white or light-coloured carpet, over time dirt will stick to any milk residue that remains, resulting in a dark stain.

 The cold water will help to cut down some of the acidity of the vinegar and not cause a possible reaction like warmer water would.